Elementary Level Language Offerings

 Elementary FAQ »

-Currently, Mountain View, Meriwether, and Woodbrook elementary schools have World Language programs.
+Currently, Crozet, Meriwether Lewis, Mountain View, Murray, and Woodbrook elementary schools have World Language programs.
+Meriwether Lewis' offers a FLES program in French, and Crozet, Mountain View, Murray, and Woodbrook offer Spanish.
 The school board supports the expansion of world languages to elementary schools throughout the county.
 The Department of Instruction has created a plan to continue the expansion of the immersion program.

 FLES: Foreign Language in the Elementary School